 Short-term hacks vs. long-term strategy

 Most new businesses fall into the “short-term” trap.
 We’ve all heard of the saying, “The grass is greener on the other side.”
 Well there’s another equally problematic mindset, “There’s got to be an easier/faster way.”
 I can empathize.
 We all need to eat.
 And there are times when chasing the next meal becomes the only thing that matters just to get to the next month.
 But… the trap is staying there too long that it becomes business-as-normal.
+The trap that many new businesses fall into is staying in a constant state of wanting something better, but not committing enough time or money to actually make it happen.
+This mindset can be detrimental, but you can get out of this trap with the right strategy.

 A short-term plan is one that you won’t continue doing in the future.
 For example: